 The aforementioned tips are also useful for curly and/or wavy hair.
 Again, weft sealing is something that makes sense for both of these styles, but it is a process that is not required to be completed.

-You should always be extremely careful if you decide to either color or bleach your weave, regardless of the particular style that it is.
-All of our weaves are made out of 100% human virgin remy hair, which means that they are able to be colored or bleached to virtually any color at all.
-At the same time, it's important to remember that coloring and bleaching are both chemical-type processes that can remove moisture from hair, including hair extensions, which will make them dry.
+You should always be extremely careful if you decide to either colour or bleach your weave, regardless of the particular style that it is.
+All of our weaves are made out of 100% human virgin remy hair, which means that they are able to be coloured or bleached to virtually any colour desired.
+At the same time, it's important to remember that colouring and bleaching are both chemical-type processes that can remove moisture from hair, including hair extensions, which will make them dry.
 If you are someone who has either natural wave or straight hairstyles, you will have more freedom to undergo either of these processes since these particular weaves do not undergo any form of processing.
 However, weaves that are either curly or wavy must be processed in order to achieve their desired looks.
 This means that they have already undergone some form of stress.

 Never use any kind of bleaching product that is excessively harsh on the hair.
-Additionally, you should never attempt to perform any bleaching or coloring process on your own.
+Additionally, you should never attempt to perform any bleaching or colouring process on your own.
 Instead, you should visit your local professional stylist and allow them to undertake the procedure themselves.
 If either process is performed incorrectly, the hair itself can become damaged.
 You can also come to our company to have either of these procedures performed.
-Please be advised that if any damage arises as a result of either of these processes performed by either yourself or any third party, we will not be held responsible in any fashion.

 Washing Natural Wave, Straight Peruvian, and Other Weave Hairstyles